-The Cathédrale de Notre-Dame is one of the most astonishing examples of Gothic architecture in the world, and features daily parades of the automated figures of its incredible astronomical clock and sweeping views of the city and river from the viewing platform.
+One of the most astonishing examples of gothic architecture in the world, the Cathédrale de Notre-Dame features daily parades of the automated figures of its astronomical clock.
+Head to the viewing platform for sweeping views of the city and river.

-The best way to visit La Petite France is on foot.
-This historic quarter of Strasbourg is impossibly picturesque with its half-timbered homes and quaint canals.
-Some of the roofs have openings to air the attics where leather used to be dried.
+The best way to visit Petite France is on foot.
+This historic quarter of Strasbourg, with half-timbered homes and quaint canals, was home to millers, fishermen and tanners in the 16th and 17th centuries – some of the roofs open up, allowing hides hanging in the attic to be dried in the open air.

 Modern and Contemporary Art Museum

-The Musée d’Art Moderne et Contemporain de Strasbourg, known as MAMCS to the locals, was inaugurated in 1998 to house the extensive art collection spanning the period from 1879 to our days.
-The Museum also organises several well-curated exhibitions each year.
+The Musée d’Art Moderne et Contemporain de Strasbourg was inaugurated in 1998 to house an extensive art collection dating from 1879.
+The museum also organises several well-curated exhibitions each year.

 L’Oeuvre Notre-Dame Museum

-The Musée de l’Œuvre Notre-Dame houses four invaluable collections of Upper Rhine art until 1681.
-It is located in the building of the Fondation de l’Œuvre Notre-Dame a foundation that dates back to 1281 and still is responsible to this day for the maintenance and upkeep of the cathedral.
+The Musée de l’Oeuvre Notre-Dame, housed in a gothic Renaissance building, is home to four important collections of Upper Rhine art dating up to 1681.
+It is run by the Fondation de l’Oeuvre Notre-Dame, which dates back to 1281 and is responsible to this day for the maintenance and upkeep of the cathedral.

 Historical Museum – Ancienne Grande Boucherie

-The Historical Museum, located in the city’s former slaughterhouse, tells the story of the city from the Middle Ages to the French Revolution.
-In addition to experiencing the memory of great events and historical figures, visitors can retrace the day-to-day life of ordinary citizens through the collection of costumes, furniture, and domestic objects.
+The Musée Historique de la Ville de Strasbourg, in a 16th-century former slaughterhouse, tells the story of the city from the Middle Ages to the French Revolution.
+Visitors can get a feel for the day-to-day life of ordinary citizens through a collection of costumes, furniture and domestic objects.

-On the water and mere steps away from the cathedral, the imposing Palais Rohan is the former 18th-century residence of the prince-bishops and cardinals of the House of Rohan, a French noble family tracing its origin to the region of Brittany.
-Today the palace is home to three museums in one setting: fine arts, archeology and decorative arts.
+On the banks of the River Ill, near the cathedral, sits the imposing Palais Rohan.
+This 18th-century building was the former residence of a French noble family, including prince-bishops and cardinals, originally from Brittany.
+Today the palace is home to three museums: fine arts, archaeology and decorative arts.

-Probably the best-known city square in downtown Strasbourg, the Place Kléber has been fully pedestrianised and is home to one of the main Christmas markets and the official Christmas tree in winter, and a lovely place to sit on an outside terrace to people watch in the warmer months.
-The best shopping addresses in Strasbourg converge here, in the beating heart of local life.
+Probably the best-known square in downtown Strasbourg, the fully pedestrianised Place Kléber is home to one of the city’s main Christmas markets and the official Christmas tree in winter.
+The best shopping streets in Strasbourg converge on the square, and it’s a great place to people-watch in the warmer months.

-The stork is the symbol of Alsace, seen as an emblem of fertility.
-Until fairly recently, the stork population was thought to be headed towards irreversible extinction.
-The species has made a comeback thanks to conservation efforts that saw it re-introduced in Strasbourg in 1971 with more than 800 young storks having been born since.
-The Orangerie Park the best chance of a stork sighting at any time of year.
+The stork, representing fertility, is the symbol of Alsace.
+Until 1971, the stork population was thought to be facing extinction; however, the species has made a comeback thanks to conservation efforts, and more than 800 young storks have since been born in the city.
+The Orangerie Park offers the best chance of a stork sighting, no matter what time of year.

-Johannes Gutenberg was born in Germany, but it was during his time living and working in Strasbourg that he made the main strides in the development of printing.
-French sculptor David d’Angers created a lifelike monument to the famous resident, situated in Gutenberg square opposite the Chamber of Commerce.
-He is seen proudly holding aloft a page of the Bible to show his momentous breakthrough.
+Johannes Gutenberg was born in Germany some time in the 1400s, but it was during his time living and working in Strasbourg that he made strides in the development of printing.
+There’s a statue of him in the square, opposite the Chamber of Commerce, created by French sculptor David d’Angers in 1840, which depicts Gutenberg proudly holding aloft a page of the Bible.

 Place de la République